lawrsp/with-view-state/README.md

 ```

-this makes props.viewState to get the view state for the view.
+this makes the component use props.viewState to get the state of the view.
-you can set as your usage
+you can use another function as you wish

 ## keepState : Bool || Function(props) Bool
-As default, when a view is unmounted, it's view state will be remove from the store,
+As default, when a view is unmounted, it's view state will be removed from the store,
-you can set keepState = true to keep it , or set a function to determin according to
+you can set keepState = true to keep it , or set a function to determin by the props.
-the props.

-## old:
-these will be decprecated in future
+## some configures will be deprecated in future:
 ###  reducerName : String
 set the store name in reducer, default is 'viewState'
 ###  propName: String